upros/acme-integrations/draft-ietf-acme-integrations.md

 This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{?I-D.friel-acme-subdomains}} and shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
 This is an optimization that reduces DNS and ACME traffic overhead.
 The RA could of course prove ownership of every explicit client certificate identifier.

 The call flow illustrates the client calling the EST /csrattrs API before calling the EST /simpleenroll API.
-This enables the EST server to indicate to the client what attributes it expects the client to include in the CSR request sent in the /simpleenroll API.
-For example, EST servers could use this mechanism to tell the client what fields to include in the CSR Subject and Subject Alternative Name fields.

 The call flow illustrates the EST RA returning a 202 Retry-After response to the client's simpleenroll request.
 This is an optional step and may be necessary if the interactions between the RA and the ACME server take some time to complete.
 The exact details of when the RA returns a 202 Retry-After are implementation specific.

-When the EST RA downloads the certificate from the ACME server, it may include an Accept header of "application/pkcs7-mime" as outlined in {{?RFC8555} section 7.4.2.
-This would avoid the EST RA having to covert the certificate into PKCS#7 format before returning it to the Pledge.

 ~~~
 +--------+             +--------+             +------+     +-----+